cdcgi/user-service/doc/acl.md

 #### Validation
 - parent_id: required and not empty
-- alias: required and not empty
+- alias: required, not empty and unique

 *if any special logic, please write down the logic here. thanks*